 With this complete, work has now begun on repairing the Tower roof and external walls.
 This includes associated masonry such as the impressive pinnacles, flying buttresses and pierced balustrades.

 This is a huge project for our church for which we are actively fundraising.
-We would like thank the National Churches Trust, English Heritage and The Prince of Wales Charitable Foundation for their generous financial support of the project thus far.
+We would like thank the Heritage Lottery Fund for their generous support of this project, as well as English Heritage, The National Churches Trust, American Express, the Garfield Weston Foundation, Sussex Historic Churches, the Allchurches Trust and The Prince of Wales Charitable Foundation.